The Best Hamburger Milk Buns

 We were talking about burger buns as I was telling them what I was making the next day.
 "I like my buns gentle and soft," he said making a soft caress motion with his hands.
 We all gave him a ferocious side eye including Mr NQN.
 He was actually talking about burger buns although you wouldn't know it.

-The case for a good hamburger must surely start with the bun.
+The case for a good hamburger must surely start with the bread.
 And I will contend that nobody does better burgers than Americans.
 When we went on our road trip, we were simply dazzled by the burgers there - have you tried a burger with corn chips in it?
 No?
 Do it, because it gives burgers an amazing crunch.
 Anyway, the one thing that they all had in common was a soft topped bun.
 Some places here do crusty buns and they are my least favourite.
 Not only do they scrape your upper palate but they just make the whole thing tough and throw out the soft, texture of a great burger.
 So I decided to make my own.

 Hamburger Milk Buns